 Magnetic Materials in Use Today

 The most common magnetic material in use today are Ceramic, Alnico, Samarium Cobalt, and Neodymium.
-Each are made up of different elements used for different applications.
+Each is made up of different elements used for different applications.

-- Ceramic magnets are made from Iron, Strontium or Barium, and Calcium, the majority being Iron.
-They are typically used in primary magnets where we are looking for tramp that has more mass, and therefore are more easily attracted by the magnetic field, as well as held on to.
-Ceramic magnets are also sometimes used in high temperature applications where standard rare earth magnets cannot perform.
+Ceramic magnets are made from Iron, Strontium or Barium, and Calcium, the majority being Iron.
+They are typically used in primary magnets where we are looking for tramp that has more mass, and therefore are more easily attracted by the magnetic field, as well as holding on to.
+Ceramic magnets are also sometimes used in high-temperature applications where standard rare earth magnets cannot perform.

 - Low cost